 The most equipped version: technical pockets, RECCO, multiple adjustments.
 The ideal tool for terrain where instability meets technical demands.

-SHANDAR is perfect for quick transitions: wind blocking, high breathability, minimal weight.
+SHANDAR (men / women) is perfect for rapid transitions: wind blocking, high breathability, minimal weight.
 Ideal for:

 An ultra-flexible management tool designed for intense effort.